envygeeks/jekyll-docker/tags/stable/README.md

 verse, you'll be on two different file systems so only the basic API's are implemented.

+## TheRubyRacer (Segfaults)

+There is an issue currently with TheRubyRacer and Muslc provided by Alpine, to work around this you should forgo using TheRubyRacer until it's fixed and rely on the nodejs we provide with the image.
+If you need to use TheRubyRacer you will need to download and unpack Debian Ruby compiled with glibc and install glibc@envygeeks, and then reinstall the gems with that Ruby -- GLibC is available via https://pkgs.envygeeks.io/docker/alpine/x86_64 -- we hope this issue will resolved soon.

 ## Environment Variables

 * `$FORCE_APK_INSTALL` - Will force us to always install `.apk` depenendcies